 of four blocks with north-south streets named River, Main, Everitt, Scott,

 and Lyon.
 The only east-west street was named Lincoln.

 The Callanan post office was opened on April 10, 1878 with David

-the mail was kept in the depot.
-A dispute about the post office was
+and the mail was kept in the depot.
+A dispute about the post

-the count mailed from Callanan.
-This dispute continued between Bell
+Grove to increase the count mailed from Callanan.
+This dispute

 The "Freeman" of May 29, 1878, continued describing this new